influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/config.md

 #### `pprof-auth-enabled = false`

-Enables authentication on the `/net/http/pprof` endpoint.
+Enables authentication on `/debug` endpoints.
-Users need admin permissions to access the `/net/http/pprof` endpoint when this setting is enabled.
+If enabled, users need admin permissions to access the following endpoints:

+- `/debug/pprof`
+- `/debug/requests`
+- `/debug/vars`

 This setting has no effect if either [`auth-enabled`](#auth-enabled-false) or [`pprof-enabled`](#pprof-enabled-true) are set to `false`.